*Warning: This page goes into a lot of detail. Hopefully it gives you an idea of how I think of product design!*

-A brief overview of some of the answers we got to our initial questions:
+Here's a brief overview of some of the answers we got to our initial questions:

 The bad news was we didn’t hit it out of the park from the first experiment.
-We saw some really strong signals that we were headed in the right direction, but we didn’t get a strong enough signal that we had it correct from our backend implementation side.
+We saw some really strong signals that we were headed in the right direction, but didn’t get a strong enough signal that we had it correct from our backend implementation side.
 That part of the team broke off and started to focus in on that with high hopes of fine tuning the backend.

 In the meantime, the rest of the team decided we should try various strategies to solve the low-intent search problem.
-Here is one more approach we are working on that has performed really well for mobile web.
+Here is one more approach we are working on that has performed really well for mobile web:

-The gist of this new approach takes us back to the first flow where we constantly see users type in something broad, and then reforumulate that query to be more specific.
+The gist of this new approach takes us back to the first flow where we constantly saw users type in something broad, and then reforumulate that query to be more specific.
 We ran a few data jobs to better understand what queries users were reformulating and what reformulations converted the best.
 We then surfaced those reforumations to our users.

-Understanding how many to show, where to show them, and the best visual treatment to have the most impact, were all questions I set out to solve in the wireframe stage.
+Understanding how many to show, where to show them, and the best visual treatment to have the most impact were all questions I set out to solve in the wireframe stage.

-And we will continue to experiment and iterate on different ideas, flows, and features to help our users narrow down their searches!
+And I am sure Etsy will continue to experiment and iterate on different ideas, flows and features to help their users narrow down their searches.

 I worked as a lead designer at SoFi, a financial tech company, and focused on experiences that helped people get their money right.